Sauromayne/FairGameInstanceGenerator/README.md

  1. Download your desired branch of [FairGame](https://github.com/Hari-Nagarajan/fairgame) to use as a reference for your instances.

  2. Configure your reference folder like you normally would.
-Add any flags you want to use to the `_Amazon.bat` file in your reference folder so that it gets copied to all instances. **Read the FairGame readme, do not ask me how to configure FairGame.
-If you don't already know how, then maybe multiple instances is not for you.** It is highly recommended that you set up at least 1 config file so that you can fully install and configure your reference folder.
-Login to account, activate 1 click settings, etc.
+Add any flags you want to use to the `_Amazon.bat` file in your reference folder so that it gets copied to all instances.
+For dev branch you will need to add any flags to the `_Amazonrequests.bat` file. **Read the FairGame readme, do not ask me how to configure FairGame.
+If you don't already know how, then maybe multiple instances is not for you.
+It is highly recommended that you set up at least 1 config file so that you can fully install and configure your reference folder.
+Login to account, activate 1 click settings, etc.**

  Also, in order to make mass installation of your instances easier rename `__INSTALL (RUN FIRST).bat` to `INSTALL.bat` and remove the first `pause` in the batch file.